nguyntony/DC-ClassNotes/javascript101/primitive-data-types.md

 let a = 10
 a === 10 ? "yes" : "no"
 ```
-- condition/expression ? value if true : valure if false
+- condition/expression ? value if true : value if false
 - you can assign this to a variable
 ``` js
 let result = a === 10 ? "yes" : "guess again"